 Lastly, if it were up to us like we said above, we’d rather pay a little more for the Bodum if this is the design you want.

-Coming in at number five in our 10 best french press coffee maker reviews, is one of the best known French press coffee maker manufacturers, Bodum.
+Coming in at number 6 in our 11 best french press coffee maker reviews, is one of the best known French press coffee maker manufacturers, Bodum.

 Their Chambord is one of the sturdiest models out there, and you can rest assured that it will not break as easily due to either thermal shock or physical trauma.